-State Street, One Lincoln Street, Boston, MA 02111, serves as the custodian for the Fund's cash and securities.
+State Street Bank and Trust Company ("SSBT"), One Lincoln Street, Boston, MA 02111 serves as the custodian for the Funds' cash and securities.

-State Street provides certain accounting and bookkeeping services to include maintaining the books of the Fund, calculating daily the income and net asset value per share of the Fund and assisting in the preparation of tax returns and reports to shareholders.
-State Street is compensated for fund accounting based on a percentage of the Fund's net assets, subject to certain minimums plus fixed annual fees for the administrator services.
-Since the Fund commenced operations on December 29, 2017, it did not incur a fee for such services for the fiscal year ended December 31, 2017.
+SSBT provides certain accounting and bookkeeping services to include maintaining the books of each Fund, calculating daily the income and net asset value per share of each Fund and assisting in the preparation of tax returns and reports to shareholders.
+SSBT is compensated for fund accounting based on a percentage of each Fund's net assets, subject to certain minimums plus fixed annual fees for the administrator services.
+For the fiscal year ended September 30, 2017, \$528,493 was incurred for such services.